How much does an architect cost for an extension in the UK?

 Guide prices for an extension, scaled with the same regional multipliers as the calculator.
 Not quotes.

-London and the South East run well above the national figures on professional fees.
+In London and the South East, figures run well above the national figures on professional fees.

 Common questions